SAHorowitz/MSFS2020-PilotPathRecorder/README-kmlcam.md

 of the checkbox), enabling Google Earth to periodically retrieve the current position of the simulated flight.

-Though the default value provided for the Network Link URI (e.g., `http://localhost:8000/kmlcam`) should work in most cases, you can change it if necessary prior to enabling the feature.
+Though the default value provided for the Network Link URL (e.g., `http://localhost:8000/kmlcam`) should work in most cases, you can change it if necessary prior to enabling the feature.

-- _Note: this URI value should correspond to the one used for the "Network Link" within Google Earth (see below)._
+- _Note: this URL value should correspond to the one used for the "Network Link" within Google Earth (see below)._

 Here's an example of what it might look like right after being enabled: